-CCRA was not using for operational purposes all the information being sent by employers into their data centre.
-The payroll field on the remittance form is not used by CCRA but rather is passed to Statistics Canada.
-As a result, there had not been an emphasis at CCRA on the accuracy of this field.
-Consequently it was later determined that on occasion some of this data was not routinely being entered into their system.
-Unfortunately this was information which the WCB required to accrue revenue.
-As a result, some employers received charges for not reporting information that they had sent in but was not being recorded in the CCRA system.
+CCRA collects some information on their remittance form on behalf of Statistics Canada.
+Consequently, CCRA's system did not automatically detect the absence of this information when it was not keyed in since CCRA did not use the information for its own operational purposes.
+Unfortunately, this was information which the WCB required to accrue revenue.
+As a result, some employers received charges from WCB for not reporting information that they had sent in but was missed and not recorded in the CCRA system.